-In the previous chapter, we covered ion flow and membrane potential changes that occur during the action potential in the neuron.
+In the previous chapter, we covered ion flow and membrane potential changes that occur in the neuron during the action potential.
 We have this level of understanding about how ions move during the action potential because of a special technique called a voltage clamp experiment that was used in the 1950s.
-The voltage clamp method allows researchers to study voltage-gated ion channels by controlling the membrane potential of a neuron.
+The voltage clamp method allows researchers to study by controlling the membrane potential of a neuron.

 The Voltage Clamp Experiment